 Many people consider it to be a town square along the water – an incredible outcome, especially considering that the entire project took 3 months to develop, cost only £78,000, and created 60 jobs.

 This totally unique approach to urban regeneration was done privately; not to mention on a quick timeline!
 Gabriel's Wharf is living proof that offering low rents to a multitude of one-of-a-kind entrepreneurs is a model with long-term success.
 But to go beyond that, Gabriel's Wharf curates its "town square" role with a mix of amenities and activities that keep it active and exciting.
-Gabriel's Wharf is a major stop along London's South Bank, and remains a place that not only supports local businesses, but offers rich public life.
+Gabriel's Wharf is a major stop along London's South Bank, and remains a place that not only supports local businesses, but offers a rich public life.